GAEA: A Geolocation Aware Conversational Assistant: Dataset Curation and Annotation

 After acquiring all visual samples for our GAEA-Conversational Assistant, we churn the metadata for each image for a comprehensive QA-pair generation.

 \smartparagraph{Churning OSM metadata.} OpenStreetMap (OSM) \cite{osm} is a collaborative open-source mapping platform that provides extensive geographical data.
 In our work, OSM plays a central role by enriching geolocalization and conversational capabilities.
-We retrieve metadata from a 1 km radius around the GPS coordinates of 850K images, leveraging OSM’s detailed, publicly annotated tags.
+We retrieve metadata from a 1 km radius around the GPS coordinates of 850k images, leveraging OSM’s detailed, publicly annotated tags.
 These tags cover many real-world elements, including amenities, transportation, hotels, and restaurants, making them invaluable for our ground-view geolocalization and QA generation.

 OSM data is multilingual, which is a key challenge.
 To ensure accessibility, we use GPT-4o \cite{gpt4} to translate these annotations into English.
 Additionally, many retrieved tags consisted of plain numbers or non-meaningful entries, which we systematically filtered out to retain only informative and contextually relevant metadata.
 To our knowledge, this is the first work to utilize OSM’s rich metadata to develop a conversational chatbot for ground-view geolocalization.
-We curated the OSM metadata for MP-16 and GLDv2 visual samples.
+Figure \ref{fig:qual_osm} shows high-priority meta-tags derived from OSM churned data.

 \smartparagraph{Curating Country-Specific Geographical Clues.} We web-crawled diverse clues from \texttt{Plonkit}\cite{plonkit}, an open-source community resource for the GeoGuessr \cite{geoguessr} game, which has over 65 million players.
 Similar datasets have been used in recent works \cite{haas2024pigeon, georeasoner-icml25}.
 We obtained 129 country clues but found gaps for some countries, such as New Zealand and France.
 To address this, we curated clues for 58 additional countries using GPT-4o, aligning them with \texttt{Plonkit}'s style, resulting in altogether 187 countries.
 These clues are incorporated into our dataset for generating reasoning-based QAs.
-For examples of the type of clues utilized, see \Cref{fig:clues} in the Appendix.
+For examples of the type of clues utilized, see \Cref{fig:clues} in the Supplementary material.

 \smartparagraph{Additional Metadata.} For auxiliary context, we group our country-specific, geographically diverse dataset in 31 Köppen-Geiger climate zones \cite{beck2018present}.~We obtain the traffic direction data through WorldStandards \cite{ws} and \textit{Land Cover Use} statistics from EarthEnv \cite{earthenv}.
 Additionally, we compute scene labels for each image using the Places2 \cite{zhou2017places} database.